jupyterhub/jupyterhub/docs/source/explanation/concepts.md

 authentication - it could be just as well run some other way, with a manually provided API token.

-Another example is _sharing files using hubshare_.
-Hubshare would work as an external service which user notebooks talk to and use Hub authentication, but otherwise it isn't directly a matter of the hub.
-You could equally well share files by other extensions to the single-user notebook servers or configure the spawners to access shared storage spaces.
-In order to use something such as hubshare, the difficulty is not modifying
-JupyterHub: it is modifying the notebook servers to speak to some service, and making that service.

 The configuration option `c.JupyterHub.services` is used to start services from the hub.